AaronTan11/cron-apu-timetable/README.md

 ## Getting Started

 I'm using pnpm and pushed this repo with pnpm-lock.yaml so if you want to use other package manager, **please delete the file**!
+Your Column should be **DateTime** however you can customize it if you want, if there is a better name welcome to open an issue here and submit a PR.

 First, run the development server: